Firdale Medical Centre, Firdale Road, Northwich, CW8 4AZ

 This Notice explains:

-The General Data Protection Regulation (GDPR) will come into force on 25th May 2018.
+The General Data Protection Regulation (GDPR) came into force on 25th May 2018.
 This is a new regulation about the protection of any confidential and sensitive information.

 This Notice explains how we collect and process your personal data and how we meet our obligations to you.